juju-solutions/bundle-apache-ingest-kafka/README.md

     hdfs dfs -cat /user/flume/flume-kafka/yyyy-mm-dd/FlumeData.[id]

-## Scale Out Usage
+## Scaling

 This bundle was designed to scale out.
-To increase the amount of Compute Slaves, you can add units to the compute-slave service.
+To increase the amount of slaves, you can add units to the slave service.
 To add one unit:

-    juju add-unit compute-slave
+    juju add-unit slave

-You can also add multiple units, for examle, to add four more compute slaves:
+Or you can add multiple units at once:

-    juju add-unit -n4 compute-slave
+    juju add-unit -n4 slave

+## Connecting External Clients

+By default, this bundle does not expose Kafka outside of the provider's network.
+To allow external clients to connect to Kafka, first expose the service:

+    juju expose kafka

+Next, ensure the external client can resolve the short hostname of the kafka unit.
+A simple way to do this is to add an `/etc/hosts` entry on the external kafka client machine.
+Gather the needed info from juju:

+    user@juju-client$ juju run --unit kafka/0 'hostname -s' kafka-0
+    user@juju-client$ juju status --format=yaml kafka/0 | grep public-address
+    public-address: 40.784.149.135

+Update `/etc/hosts` on the external kafka client:

+    user@kafka-client$ echo "40.784.149.135 kafka-0" | sudo tee -a /etc/hosts

+The external kafka client should now be able to access Kafka by using `kafka-0:9092` as the broker.

 ## Contact Information